2023 Most Popular Biomathematics & Bioinformatics Bachelor's Degree Schools

 Full Biomathematics & Bioinformatics at Virginia Commonwealth University Report

-With a ranking of #6, University of California - Santa Cruz did quite well on this year’s most popular schools for biomathematics and bioinformatics students working on their bachelor’s degree.
-UC Santa Cruz is a fairly large public school located in the small city of Santa Cruz.
+University of California - Santa Cruz ranked #6 on this year’s Most Popular Biomathematics & Bioinformatics Bachelor’s Degree Schools list.
+UC Santa Cruz is a large public school located in the small city of Santa Cruz.

 Of the 36 students majoring in biomathematics at UC Santa Cruz, 56% are male and 44% are female.

-With a ranking of #7, Cornell University did quite well on this year’s most popular schools for biomathematics and bioinformatics students working on their bachelor’s degree.
+Cornell University did quite well in this year’s ranking of the most popular places for biomathematics and bioinformatics students to get a bachelor’s degree.
+It came in at #7 on the list.
 Located in the city of Ithaca, Cornell is a private not-for-profit college with a very large student population.

 Of the 34 students majoring in biomathematics at Cornell, 47% are male and 53% are female.

-University of Pittsburgh - Pittsburgh Campus ranked #8 on this year’s Most Popular Biomathematics & Bioinformatics Bachelor’s Degree Schools list.
-Located in the city of Pittsburgh, Pitt is a public college with a fairly large student population.
+University of Pittsburgh - Pittsburgh Campus came in at #8 in this year’s edition of the Most Popular Biomathematics & Bioinformatics Bachelor’s Degree Schools ranking.
+Located in the large city of Pittsburgh, Pitt is a public school with a fairly large student population.

 About 40% of the students majoring in biomathematics at the school are women while 60% are male.